“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 “You know you have a good design when you show it to people and they say, ‘oh, yeah, of course,’ like the solution was obvious.”

-Source: Chris Pratley, quoted by Julie Zhuo, Product Design Director, Facebook, in Good Design, on Medium.
+Source: Chris Pratley, Corporate Vice President, Office Media Group, Microsoft Corporation, cited by Julie Zhuo, Product Design Director, Facebook, in Good Design, on Medium.

 The design team takes into account the realities, perspectives and value requirements of all beneficiary groups.

-A microcosm of the enterprise participates in any Rich Co‑creation project that has enterprise-wide impact, such as articulating intent, devising the strategy or planning the mission.
+A microcosm of the enterprise participates in any Rich Co‑creation project that has enterprise-wide impact, such as articulating purpose, devising the strategy or planning the mission.

 “Create then adjust.”